peerindex/geocoder/README.md

 geocoder
 ==============

 A quick and dirty library that extracts location from short free text.
 NO dependency to any geocoding services.
 100% open source including Gazetteer data.
 No network call or disk IO.
-All necessary data is contained within the jar and will be stored in-memory (ca. 600-700MB).
+All necessary data is contained within the jar and will be stored in-memory (the jar is around 8MB, the code uses ca. 600-700MB of memory at runtime).

 How to use
 ----